We've all got a lot of time on our hands right now. So there's no excuse not to try something new!

 Optional Upgrade Extras

-These ivory flowers are very delicate but create a beautiful pair of ears.
+are very delicate but create a beautiful pair of ears.
 I used to make them for the Tutu Factory before I started Luby&Lola and they were a huge favourite.

 The ones we have chosen are called 'Fairy Sheen' this means the diamante in the centre is an AB crystal that shines various colours under the light.
 You can also get them with an Aqua Blue or Rose Pink centre too.